AlecThomson/FixMS/README.md

 ASKAP utilities for updating MeasurementSets for external imagers.

 ASKAP MSs are produced in a way that breaks compatibility with most other imagers (e.g. CASA, WSclean).
-Here we provide two modules (with CLI hooks) that fix the two stages that need to be applied to produce astronomically correct imagers with non-YandaSoft imagers:
+Here we provide two modules (with CLI hooks) that perform the fixes that need to be applied in order to produce astronomically correct imagers with non-YandaSoft imagers:

 1. `fix_ms_dir` : ASKAP MeasurementSets are phased towards the centre of field, but not the centre of its given beam.
 This utility reads the appropriate offsets to the beam centre from the `BEAM_OFFSET` and updates the `FIELD` table, as well as the phase and delay reference columns.